METRO Magazine Logo

 Throughout her term as APTA chair and her time on the board of directors, Maynard-Carey has pushed the industry to sharpen its message and tell a story that connects transit not just to mobility but also to economic vitality, public health, and community well-being.

-“If we aren’t telling our story, that means somebody else is going to tell it for us,” she says.
+“If we aren’t telling our story, that means somebody else is going to tell it for us,” she said.
 “I don’t think we’ve done a good enough job as an industry of explaining how essential transit is to every community.
 We are part of the economic ecosystem, and every single day, we connect millions of employees to employers.”

 Maynard-Carey’s initiative to update APTA’s Economic Impact of Public Transportation Investment report is part of that effort.

-“It hadn’t been refreshed since 2020,” she says.
+“It hadn’t been refreshed since 2020,” she said.
 “It needed to be written in a way that resonates across every community, not just about saving money on gas or insurance, but about accessibility, opportunity, and quality of life.”

 Collaboration and Federal Advocacy